 Subcontractor Licensing, Credentialing and Certification Information

 Subcontractors generally specialize in one area of construction, such as electrical and plumbing installation or masonry.
 In some states these construction professionals must hold the proper credentials to be employed.
-Read this article to find out what licenses or certifications may be required.
+Discover what licenses or certifications may be required.

 General contractors who oversee a construction project hire independent subcontractors to do specialized work.
 Most state departments regulating the construction trade require general contractors and some subcontractors to prove their training and expertise.
 After doing so, applicants often receive credentials (certification or licensure) that allow them to legally practice their trade.